kristenjernigan/kj-liatest/DITAP Course/Self Paced Learning/Module 5 - Grow/Sprint 1 - Leading Change as an Individual.md

 * You can’t know what the other person’s intentions are.
 They also don’t know what your intentions are.
 * Don’t assume the other person has bad intentions.
-* Don’t assume that because you have good intentions the other person sees it that way.
+* Don’t assume that because you have good intentions, the other person sees it that way.

 ### Blame